What is money supply?

 Money supply and gold

-Money supply can grow as a by-product of economic growth.
-When money supply growth is used to prop up a financial and economic system instead of fueling strong economic growth, the price of gold is likely to climb.
+The money supply can grow as a byproduct of economic growth.
+When money supply growth is used to prop up a financial and economic system instead of to fuel strong economic growth, the price of gold is likely to climb.

 Global money supply

 There are other factors that are probably more important.
 They put downward or upward pressure on prices.
-One example is the European Central Bank’s (or ECB) quantitative easing announcement.
+One example is the European Central Bank, or ECB, quantitative easing announcement.
 This resulted in inflows to gold-backed ETFs such as the SPDR Gold Trust (GLD).

-But the impact of money supply on gold prices provides only a partial view.
-It’s important to look at other factors to get a complete picture of what impacts gold prices and gold stocks such as AngloGold Ashanti (AU), Barrick Gold (ABX), Newmont Mining (NEM), and Kinross Gold (KGC) as well as ETFs that invest in the above stocks, such as the VanEck Vectors Gold Miners ETF (GDX).
-These companies combined constitute 23.2% of GDX’s net assets.
+But the impact of money supply on gold prices gives only a partial view.
+It’s important to look at other factors to get a complete picture of what impacts gold prices and gold stocks such as AngloGold Ashanti (AU), Barrick Gold (ABX), Newmont Mining (NEM), Kinross Gold (KGC), and ETFs that invest in the above stocks such as the VanEck Vectors Gold Miners ETF (GDX).
+These companies combined constitute 29.7% of GDX’s net assets.